HMHB is working with key stakeholders across Georgia to promote sound policy that will address the following:

 - Reducing Georgia’s abysmal infant and maternal mortality rates.

 HMHB is a dedicated non-partisan network of grassroots advocates, healthcare professionals and concerned citizens.
-We would love to add your voice to our chorus for Georiga’s healthcare needs.
+We would love to add your voice to our chorus for Georgia’s healthcare needs.

 Already a Member?
 Join Our Advocacy Committee.

 Want to get involved?
 Attend our 2019 Legislative Breakfast with March of Dimes on February 7, 2019.

 This event is open to the public.
 HMHB members receive a discount to attend.

 During the legislative session, we’ll send you an e-newsletter, Keeping Current @ the Capitol.
 This legislative update advises you of critical health legislation or departmental policy changes that are under consideration.
 We continue to make a difference in Georgia’s General Assembly.